azqanadeem/azqanadeem.github.io/assets/transcripts/sqt/security-testing.md

 You should already be familiar with _white/black-box_ testing, static testing and some of the mentioned techniques.

-{% hint style='tip' %} In this chapter, we specifically focus on how to use these techniques to find security vulnerabilities. {% endhint %}
+>> In this chapter, we specifically focus on how to use these techniques to find security vulnerabilities.

 In the context of automated security testing, _static_ and _dynamic_ analysis are called _Static Application Security Testing (SAST)_ and _Dynamic Application Security Testing (DAST)_, respectively.